Levilactobacillus brevis: Food preservation

 L. brevis is found in food such as sauerkraut and pickles.
 It is also one of the most common causes of beer spoilage.
 The hop, which is an antimicrobial bitter flavoring agent in beer, fails to suppress some strains of L. brevis because they produce a transporter that pumps the active agents of hops out of the bacterial cell.
-L. brevis is one of the major lactobacilli found in tibicos grains (or the kefir grains in water), and has been identified as the species responsible for the production of the polysaccharide (dextran) that forms the grains.
 Major metabolites of L. brevis include lactic acid and ethanol.
 Strains of L. brevis and L. hilgardii have been found to produce the biogenic amines tyramine, which is found by the fermentation metabolic pathway and is commonly found in spoiled or fermented foods and phenylethylamine, which is found in chocolates but can also produce a fishy odor in other foods.

+L. brevis is one of the major lactobacilli found in water kefir grains, and has been identified as one of the species responsible for the production of the polysaccharide (dextran and kefiran) that forms the grains.